 Up until recently, great products and services, paired with outstanding service, were the foundational elements of a successful insurance company.
-For businesses operating in niche markets, offering a unique P&C coverage to smaller and underserved industries, this has been and will continue to be a cornerstone of their model.
+For businesses operating in niche markets, offering a unique P&C coverage to smaller and underserved industries, has been and will continue to be a cornerstone of their model.
 Unfortunately, with adoption of technology and deeper layers of automation, large scale insurance companies are able to compete in unprecedented ways – pushing regional and local providers to reassess their strategy over the next decade.

 Direct written premium is the life blood of every insurance program.
 Maximizing the market share is critical to any business and for insurance companies, there are many strategies for doing so.
 Carriers and other growth-oriented programs like mutuals, will continue to look for new ways to bring on new customers.
 Other programs like self-insured groups and funds, are more driven to retain and expand upon the value they bring to their existing members.